 - Click here for permit requirements

-Applicants can submit a completed Interconnection Application, appropriate IPODG Agreement, One Line diagram and appropriate information to process payment (if required), via email to NetMeteringTx@entergy.com.
+Applicants can submit a completed Interconnection Application, appropriate IPODG Agreement, and One Line diagram via the Entergy interconnection portal.

 In addition to submitting the above information, the following requirements must be met: